Blast rocks Tehran after Israel threatened to target area of government-organized rally

 “There is no justification in holding an entire nation hostage,” he said.

-Earlier, Israeli Defense Minister Israel Katz said strikes so far were “just the beginning” and warned that Lebanon’s government “will pay an increasing price for the damage to Lebanese national infrastructure used by Hezbollah.”
+Earlier, Israeli Defense Minister Israel Katz said the strikes so far were “just the beginning.”

-Salam pushed back on the criticism, saying the Lebanese army had dismantled more than 500 Hezbollah military positions and weapons depots.

-The Israeli military said its strikes have killed more than 350 Hezbollah militants in Lebanon, including what it called “key commanders.”

 Rising reported from Bangkok.
 Corder reported from The Hague, Netherlands.
 Associated Press writers Kareem Chehayeb and Bassem Mroue in Beirut; Sam Mednik in Tel Aviv, Israel; and Konstantin Toropin and Tia Goldenberg in Washington contributed to this story.